Europe launches 'Green Deal' as Thunberg denounces climate inaction

 Floating inside the International Space Station, Italian astronaut Luca Parmitano joined the summit via a live stream, exhorting people to “pull their heads out of the sand” because they are “refusing to see what’s happening” around them.

-Reporting by Isla Binnie, Matthew Green and Jake Spring in Madrid; Jonas Ekblom and Gabriela Baczynska in Brussels; Barbara Goldberg in New York; Writing by Matthew Green; Editing by Andrew Cawthorne
+Reporting by Isla Binnie, Matthew Green and Jake Spring in Madrid; Jonas Ekblom and Gabriela Baczynska in Brussels; Barbara Goldberg in New York; Writing by Matthew Green; Editing by Andrew Cawthorne, William Maclean